Safest Teeth Whiteners

-If your oral health expert is unable to identify the origin of your mouth ulcers, or if the ulcers do not respond to standard treatments, you may need a biopsy of the ulcer and some surrounding tissue.
+If your oral health expert cannot identify the origin of your mouth ulcers, or if the ulcers do not respond to standard treatments, you may need a biopsy of the ulcer and some surrounding tissue.

-A biopsy is a process that involves the removal of a tissue sample for examination and diagnosis.
+A biopsy is a process that involves the removal of a tissue sample for examination under a microscope and diagnosis.

-Some types of prescription medications, such as antidepressants, can also cause mouth ulcers.8 If your prescribed medication is causing sores in your mouth, consult your doctor for other options.
+Some types of prescription medications, such as antidepressants, can also cause mouth ulcers.5 If your prescribed medication is causing sores in your mouth, consult your doctor for other options.

 Mouth ulcers look like small, round, or oval sores inside your mouth.
 Also known as aphthous ulcers or canker sores, mouth ulcers are common and usually heal on their own within two weeks.